GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 Reliably delivering quality software is, in turn, a whole lot easier if the code is easy to understand, and designed in a way that minimizes the likelihood of bugs.
-I'll have a lot more to say about RenderingNG's software design in subsequent blog posts.
+We'll have a lot more to say about RenderingNG's software design in subsequent blog posts.

 ### Scalable performance